safing/docs/docs/port17/security.md

 __Legal__
 We will not break any laws.
 Our systems are designed to collect as little personal information as possible and we continually evaluate concepts to further decentralize our control over the Port17 network.
 Should we ever be forced to break the system or collect data on you, Safing (the company) will _hara-kiri_.

-## Confidentiality and Integrity
+## Privacy

-[DRAFT]
+To protect your privacy, we use a double ratchet based protocol to provide _perfect forward and backward_ secrecy.
+Used algorithms can be easily changed to address new threats and trust issues.
+If you want to dig deeper, check out our crypto libarary: [Tinker]({% link docs/core/tinker.md %})

+Your private data is perfectly safe within Port17.

 ## Anonymity

-In order to anonymize connections, they are routed through
+In order to anonymize connections, they are routed through multiple network nodes, encrypting/decrypting your data at every node.
+This proven method, known as onion-routing, is the state-of-the-art for anonymity networks - which has well known weaknesses.

 There are three possible attacks to break this anonymity: